aiven/devportal/docs/products/postgresql/howto/check-avoid-transaction-id-wraparound.rst

 Automatic or manual vacuuming
 -----------------------------

-You can do this manually by executing ``VACUUM FREEZE``, but the autovacuum also does this automatically once a configured number of transactions have been created since the last freeze.
+You can manually trigger a cleanup by executing ``VACUUM FREEZE``, but the autovacuum also does this automatically once a configured number of transactions have been created since the last freeze.

 Checking the ``autovacuum`` frequency
 -------------------------------------